zhiqingfeng/Information-Security-Course/Homework/h3_Attaaack/Readme.md

 - The list of the ATT&CK enterprise's tactics

-       - Reconnaissance
+       -Reconnaissance
-       -      Collect as much as information about victim.
+             Collect as much as information about victim.

        - Resource Development
               -